GoodRoyal/writing/Writ/shorts/shortstories.md

 unbundle
 by john east
 24 may 2025
-3 north of the equator
+3 degrees north of the equator

+no rights reserved.

 ## 2

 thoughts alone and in bundles tracked,